XiaoqianXiao/XiaoqianXiao.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Xiaoqian Xiao is a cognitive neuroscientist.
+Her research interests includes cognitive development and the psychological and physiological factors related to it, and using data modeling as a tool to understand and help with efficiency learning and precise treatment
 {style="text-align: justify;"}